kbysiec/vscode-go-to-mdn/README.md

 The data comes from [MDN Github repository](https://github.com/mdn/browser-compat-data).
 Big thanks for MDN and all contributors for great job.

-Due to big amount of data, to avoid delay in downloading everything at once, the requested data are lazy loaded.
-It means that they are downloaded once the user asks for them and cached after that.
+Due to big amount of data, they are downloaded once the user asks for them and cached after that.
-Second call for the same data will be fed from cache, not from github api.
+Second call and other calls will be fed from cache.
 This approach allows to keep the extension responsive.

 ## Features